Bring Your Customers to Life with Personas

-“The actual method that works sounds trivial, but it is tremendously powerful and effective in every case: We make up pretend users and design for them.”
+“The actual method (of personas) that works sounds trivial, but it is tremendously powerful and effective in every case: We make up pretend users and design for them.”

 From “The Inmates are Running the Asylum”

 When designing new products, it is difficult to get the combined marketing and development team to agree on decisions.
 Poor decisions result in poor products that are too expensive and not sufficiently useful.
 Poor products destroy brands, fortunes, companies and careers.
 The use of personas can help us to make better decisions by helping us to keep our customers in mind throughout development.

 A persona is a hypothetical archetype of a real person.
 They are defined by their “job to be done” (JTBD).
 That is, they are defined by their objectives.
 The persona will represent the individuals within a market who seek to accomplish the same job.
 They seek to accomplish the same task, solve the same problem, or achieve the same goal.
 But rather than calling them “Design Engineers” or “Soccer Moms” we assign them an identity.
 This makes them seem real to us so that we might empathize with their troubles.
 So rather than solving a problem for the oil drilling industry, we are solving a problem for Karl.
 Karl is a fracking technician from Tulsa, Oklahoma.
 He spends 70% of his time on the road, traveling to remote corners of Texas – trying to coax stingy oil reserves out of their prehistoric hutches.
 The US government will not actually find our Karl in the tax register since he is, well, fictitious.
 And yet, he lives and breathes within our imaginations.
 Living the pain and frustration that actual customers do, in fact, experience.

 We created Karl.
 We began with his “job to be done” (JTBD) which was opening oil wells via fracking – and then we continued his development with demographic descriptors (age, race, appearance, etc.) and of course, with his name.